-CORPORATE PARENTING BOARD - MARCH 2018
+CORPORATE PARENTING BOARD - MARCH 2019

 Title e of paper: The Response to Missing Children

 ctor(s)/ porate Director(s): Helen Blackman - Director, Children's Integrated Services Wards affected: All

-ort author(s) and act details: Clive Chambers - Head of Service, Safeguarding and Quality Assurance clive.chambers@nottinghamcity.gov.uk Racheal Osborne - CSE Coordinator & Missing Children's Team Manager racheal.osborne@nottinghamcity.gov.uk
+cont ort author(s) and act details: Racheal Osborne - CSE Coordinator & Missing Children's Team Manager racheal.osborne@nottinghamcity.gov.uk John Matravers - Head of Service for Safeguarding and Quality Assurance john.matravers@nottinghamcity.gov.uk

-Other colleagues who have provided input: Date of consultation with Portfolio Holder(s)
+Other colleagues who

+have provided input: Date of consultation with Portfolio Holder(s) 18 February 2019 (if relevant)
-(if relevant)

 Relevant Council Plan Key Theme:

 Strategic Regeneration and Development

-Schools Diagram and Housing
+Schools

 Planning and Housing

+Community Services

-Community Services Energy, Sustainability and Customer
+Energy, Sustainability and Customer

-Jobs, Growth and Transport

-Adults, Health and Community Sector
+Jobs, Growth and Transport Adults, Health and Community Sector

 Children, Early Intervention and Early Years

 Leisure and Culture

 Resources and Neighbourhood Regeneration

-Summary of issues (including benefits to citizens/service users): This report sets out the local arrangements in place to respond to children who go missing from home or care.
+Sum mary of issues (inc luding benefits to citize ens/service users):

+This report sets out the local arrangements in place to respond to children who go missing from home or care.
 These arrangements have been established because children who go missing have a range of vulnerabilities, including the risk of potential sexual and criminal exploitation and trafficking.

 Recommendation(s):

-1 For the Corporate Parenting Board to note the content of this report.
+1 1 For the Corporate Parenting Board to note the content of this report.